Summarize

 Tip: press +Enter to run.

-A text summarizer condenses long content into a shorter version that keeps the key facts and main points — available as a paragraph, bullet points, or key takeaways.
+A text summarizer condenses long content into a shorter version that keeps the key facts and main points — available as a short TL;DR, a paragraph, bullet points, or key takeaways.

 How to use the summarizer